3rdBench/100DaysOfCode/day-03-choose-your-own-adventure-game/README.md

 ### What does it do?

 The user is tasked to find the tresure at Treasure Island.
-* The program provides a selection of choices to the user
+* The program provides a few selection of choices
 * User responds by typing the corresponding choice of action on the console
-* Program displays the corresponding consequence on the selected action
+* Program displays the corresponding consequence

 ### How does it work?